-Simulation of Infectious Number of COVID-19 in JAPAN by Using SIR Model with Echo State Networks
+Simulation of Infectious Number of COVID-19 in JAPAN by Using SIR Model with Neural Networks

-Aika Ohno, Yoko Uwate and Yoshifumi Nishio Dept. of Electrical and Electronic Engineering of Tokushima University 2-1 Minami-Josanjima, Tokushima-shi, Tokushima-ken 770-8506, Japan Email: {a-ohno, uwate, nishio}@ee.tokushima-u.ac.jp
+Aika Ohno, Yoko Uwate, and Yoshifumi Nishio

+Dept. of Electrical and Electronic Engineering, Tokushima University 2-1 Minami-Josanjima, Tokushima 770-8506, Japan Email: {a-ohno, uwate, nishio}@ee.tokushima-u.ac.jp

+Abstract

-Abstract-In this study, we propose a model to simulate infectious number of COVID-19 in Japan by using a mathematical model that is called SIR model.
-We use time variables for SIR model, and Echo State Networks (ESN) is applied to simulate parameters of SIR model.
+In this study, we propose a model to simulate infectious number of COVID-19 in Japan by using a mathematical model that is called SIR model.
+We use time variables for SIR model, and Echo State Networks (ESN) is applied to simulate the parameters of SIR model.
 Then, we use the simulated parameters, and infectious number in Japan is estimated.